What are the different types of Detox Units?

 Regardless of how one goes through detox, treatment for addiction is needed.
 In treatment, clients learn about drug and alcohol addiction, relapse prevention, co-occurring disorders, life skills, triggers, managing feelings, managing medications, recreational therapy, family dynamics, goal setting, 12 Step Principles, nutritional counseling, exercise, setting boundaries, and other issues that can lead someone back to using drugs and alcohol.
 During detox, the above named topics are never approached as it is not the job of a detox facility to do drug and alcohol treatment.
 Treatment protocols for breaking the cycle of addiction can only be found at a dedicated substance abuse treatment facility.

 Research has clearly demonstrated over time that a person needs to have a continuum of care.
-He or she must move immediately from detox to treatment, from treatment to aftercare and sober living communities.
+It is recommended that the client moves immediately from detox to treatment, from treatment to aftercare and sober living communities.
 These are the components that provide individuals with the greatest chance of maintaining long term sobriety.

 The program is responsible for the oversight of a statewide system of care for the prevention, treatment, and recovery of children and adults with serious mental illnesses or substance abuse disorders.